US Sanctions Chinese And Belarusian Companies For Supplying Missiles To Pakistan - CTN News

 Mr. Miller stated that the United States is dedicated to enhancing the global nonproliferation framework by disrupting procurement networks that support proliferation activities of concern.

-China, Pakistan’s all-weather ally, has been the primary provider of armaments and defense equipment for the country’s ambitious military modernization program.
+China, Pakistan’s all-weather ally, has been the primary provider of missiles and defense equipment for the country’s ambitious military modernization program.

-The Minsk Wheel Tractor Plant in Belarus provided customized vehicle chassis for Pakistan’s long-range ballistic missile project.
+The Minsk Wheel Tractor Plant in Belarus provided customized vehicle chassis for Pakistan’s long-range ballistic missiles project.

 According to a State Department Factsheet, Pakistan’s National Development Complex (NDC) uses such chassis as launch support equipment for ballistic missiles.
 NDC is responsible for developing Missile Technology Control Regime Category (MTCR) I ballistic missiles.